tioluigidev/Tio-Luigis-IOT-Minilab/readme-module-rpicpu.md

 This module is "a brain" for the minilab.
 I connected 2 Nokia 5110 displays to the Raspberry Pi 4 SPI interface.
 One for system status and another one for application informations.
 I decided to use the Ultra Thin Ice Tower Cooler, because in addition to the 2 power wires, it also has a third wire through which the fan speed can be measured.
 I also decided to use a 400 points breadboard, for a small hacking space.

+There is also two push buttons: one for RESET and another one for OFF functions.
+The pressing of theese buttons is handled by the "monitor.py" software in "src" directory.

 ## Schematics

 ![Raspberry Pi CPU Module Schematics](images/schematics/module-rpicpu.jpg)